 If you take on a loan, do everything you can to make sure you always meet the monthly repayments on time, and if you have a credit card, try to pay off the balance in full at the end of each month to avoid hefty interest repayments.

-If you find that you aren’t coping well with any debts you might have, Rachel Wait’s article Top tips if you’re struggling with debt is well worth a read.
+If you find that you aren’t coping well with any debts you might have, Adrian Hollidays’s article Steps to take if you are struggling with debt is well worth a read.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.